arpitjoshi24/API-Master/README.md

-# 🧪 PostmanClone – Offline API Testing Tool
+# API Master – Offline API Testing Tool

-## 📚 Overview
+##  Overview

-Welcome to the **Postman Clone** project!
+Welcome to the **API Master** project!
 This repository documents the development of a lightweight, offline-friendly API testing tool built using **React** and **Express**.
 It allows users to test RESTful APIs, manage requests, and view responses — all in a smooth, intuitive interface.

 Our goal is to create a simplified version of Postman that can work offline and be extended with advanced features like automated test assertions, token-based authentication, and customizable request options.

 ---

-## 🔍 Project Goals
+##  Project Goals

 - **Request Builder**: Allow users to make various HTTP requests (GET, POST, PUT, DELETE).
 - **Header & Body Support**: Include customizable headers and JSON payloads.